metarex-media/www-metarex-media/content/docs/specifications/introduction.md

 * **Sender**
   * Categorize metadata as { (`binary` or `text`) and (`clocked` or `unclocked`) }
   * Put metadata in an envelope according to category
-  * Stamp envelope with a metarex Id (`mrxId`) & timing information
+  * Stamp envelope with a MetaRex ID (`mrxId`) & timing information
   * Publish the `mrxId` in a public register so that anyone can figure out what the metadata is
   * Map the envelope(s) into a network transport for real time distribution
 * **Receiver**
-  * Unmap network transport into a sequence of metarex envelopes
+  * Unmap network transport into a sequence of MetaRex envelopes
   * Store / preserve / mux / process the envelopes as a file or stream
   * Get `mrxId` registration info [from the register]({{% relref "/app/reg/" %}})
   * Process metadata / download a plugin / display a message based on the